 Yes.
-You must petition and receive the approval from the MA in Applied Economics Director.
+You must petition and receive approval from the MA in Applied Economics Director.
 Ideally, approval should be requested in advance of enrolling in the outside class through a General Petition Form.
 You should include a course description and, if possible, a syllabus for the course.

-In some cases you may request approval for a course that has already been completed.
+In some cases, you may request approval for a course that has already been completed.
 You will need to fill out a General Petition Form and submit it along with official transcripts showing completion of the class.

 GRE, TOEFL & GPA

-No. All applicants must take the GRE.
-We do not accept GMAT scores.
+No. We do not accept GMAT scores.